Smoked Meatloaf

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Traeger Smoked Meatloaf recipe is a cheesy, flavorful twist on classic meatloaf.
-It is cooked low and slow on a pellet grill for an unbeatable smoky taste every time.
+Every family has it’s go-to meatloaf recipe and this Traeger Smoked Meatloaf recipe my cheesy, flavorful twist on the classic dish.
+I cook it low and slow on a pellet grill for an unbeatable smoky taste every time.

 - Eggs – These are a great binder that also add some flavor and protein.

 - Bread crumbs – Italian Panko crumbs are pre-seasoned for perfect flavor every time.
+Crushed crackers are also a tasty alternative.

 - Milk – Milk binds the meat together and also adds moisture so it doesn’t dry out.